Key Considerations About Including Annuities as Part of Your Retirement Plan

-Pricing for single premium immediate annuities (the type I’m discussing and recommending) is straightforward.
-You only need to focus on a single dimension called the payout ratio.
-This is the percentage of the amount you paid for the annuity that is repaid to you each year.
-(More typically, you would opt for a monthly payment and would receive 1/12 of this payout ratio each month.)
+Pricing for SPIAs is straightforward as you only need to focus on the payout ratio.
+This is the percentage of the amount you paid for the annuity that is repaid to you each year in monthly payments.
 This is not the same as the implied investment rate of return.

 The payout ratio is based on your age, the current level of interest rates, and your gender.
-Men have shorter life expectancies so receive a slightly higher payout ratio than women.
+Men have a shorter life expectancy so receive a slightly higher payout ratio than women.

-For example, the payout ratio for a 70 year old purchasing an immediate annuity is currently ~7.4%.
+For example, the payout ratio for a 70-year old man purchasing an immediate annuity is currently ~7.4% (for a woman, it is 7.1%).
 This simply means that if you purchased an annuity for $100,000, you would receive annual payments of $7,400, or monthly payments of ~$617.
 These would last until your death.

-You would need to live more than 14 years to have been paid back the full amount of your annuity purchase (and longer, if you include the foregone interest).
-As you can see, annuities make good sense if your life expectancy is longer than average.
+You would need to live ~14 years to have been paid back the full amount of your annuity purchase (and longer, if you include the foregone interest).
+Annuities make good financial sense if your life expectancy is longer than average.